Feed and food hygiene

 Feed and food hygiene visits

-- Trailers or other vehicles used to transport livestock, including any animal transport certificates, compliance with current legislation and cleanliness
+- trailers or other vehicles used to transport livestock, including any animal transport certificates and cleanliness.

-On occasions we may also sample home-produced feedstuffs or crops, which are taken for analysis at no charge to the business.
-These are analysed for a range of mycotoxins (toxins produced by funguses), heavy metals or other potential contaminants that could adversely affect your livestock and may be present in the feed.
-If this is the case we can offer advice to enable you to take remedial action.
+As part of our monitoring and surveillance we may also sample home-produced feedstuffs, which are taken for analysis at no charge to the business.
+These are analysed for a range of mycotoxins, heavy metals or other potential contaminants that may be present in the feed and could adversely affect your livestock.
+You will receive a copy of the certificate of analysis.
+If they come back unsatisfactory we will offer advice to enable you to take remedial action.

-The aim of the inspection is to monitor compliance with the Feed Hygiene Regulations and where necessary to provide information and advice to feed business operators.
-You will also be sent a certificate for any samples taken once the analysis has been completed.
+The aim of the inspection is to monitor compliance with the Animal Feed Regulations and where necessary to provide information and advice to feed business operators.

 This is also a good opportunity to discuss with the visiting officer any queries you may have with relevant legislation.